rekumar/spartan-tpms/README.md

 ```
 This line will generate a diamond structure with a single unit cell in the x and y directions, and 10 unit cells in the z direction.
 You must provide all three of `-nx`, `-ny`, and `-nz` to use this option.

-The line above will generate a diamond TPMS with wavelengths of 1, 2, and 0.4 mm in the x, y, and z dimensions.
-This lattice is rotated by 10 degrees about y and 34 degrees about z.
-Finally, a rectangular prism of size 10 x 20 x 4 mm is rendered to an STL with a step size of 0.01 mm (this will take a long time).
 You can always run `> python tpmsgenerator.py --help` for more guidance.

 2. Python interface